ivan-parnarev/E-Government/e-gov-auth/README.md

 1. Starting the Application:
    * Locate the main method in your Spring Boot application.
 This is typically found in a class annotated with @SpringBootApplication
    * Right-click on the file containing the main method and select Run EGovAuthApplication.
-   * Backend Application will start on port 8081, you can access it by making requests to http://localhost:8081
+   * Backend Application will start on port 8081, you can access it by making requests to http://localhost:8081/

 ## Usage

 * When you start the application there will be three users already created in the database, each user has:
-    - First Name, middle name, last name and hashed userPin
+    - First Name, Middle Name, Last Name and hashed userPin
 * Send a POST request to http://localhost:8081/api/v1/authenticate with user credentials(hashed userPin).
   The service will verify the user existence in the database and return a JWT token upon successful authentication, as well as Public Key to decrypt the encrypted  token